armandmcqueen/centrality/docs/VM_Concepts_and_Lifecycle.md

 1. A machine is added to the cluster.
 It registers itself with the control plane.
 It chooses a name for itself.
 2. The machine sends regular heartbeats to the control plane.
 Machines that do this are now `live`
-3. The machine stops sending a heartbeat and is considered disconnected, but may come back.
+3. The machine stops sending a heartbeat and, after some time, is considered disconnected, but may come back.
 At this time, the machine is not considered `live` or `dead`.
 It is in `limbo`.
 4. After some time without a heartbeat (or with an active death trigger), the machine is considered `dead` and not coming back

+## Goal

+Prevent accidentally running two machines with the same name at the same time as this will lead to confusing data.

 ## Invariants

 - There should never be two machines with the same name at the same time. (this isn't perfectly enforced by the control plane)
 - It is okay for a machine to have the same name as a previous machine as long as the previous one is `dead`
-- A machine can register with the same name as a machine in limbo as long as they have identical machine specs (including hostname)
+- A machine can register with the same name as a machine in limbo as long as they have identical machine specs (including hostname).
+This cleanly handles an agent restart.

 ## Cases